ericustc/tick/README.md

 ### Requirements

-_tick_ currently only works on Linux/OSX systems, it also requires Python 3.4 or newer.
-Please have the required Python dependencies in your Python
+_tick_ currently only works on Linux/OSX systems and it also requires Python 3.4 or newer.
+Please have the required Python dependencies in your Python environment:
-environment:

 - numpy
 - sciPy